civetweb/civetweb/docs/Installing.md

 OS X
 ---

+This pre-built version comes with LUA, IPV6 and SSL support.

 1. Download the latest *Civetweb.dmg* from [SourceForge](https://sourceforge.net/projects/civetweb/files/)
 2. Click on the it and look for the attachment in the finder.